osmandapp/web/main/docs/user/map/tracks-on-map.md

 ## Tracks

+OsmAnd provides the ability to record and display tracks.
+This allows you to get location, movement, distance, altitude and travel time data and analyze track data.

 ### Display tracks on the map

+OsmAnd allows you to view tracks on a map.
+Each point on the track corresponds to a specific location and contains information about time, speed and altitude.
+This allows you to visually assess the route, learn about the places you have visited and estimate the difficulty of the route by changes in altitude.

-In OsmAnd, you can choose which tracks to show on the map and which to hide.
+You can choose which tracks to show on the map and which to hide.
 You can do this in the [My Places](#tracks-in-my-places-menu) menu, the [Configure map](#tracks-in-configure-map-menu) menu, when saving a track in the [Plan a route](../plan-route/create-route.md#save-as-new-track) tool, or with [Route Details](../navigation/setup/route-details.md#save-as-a-new-track).

 ![Tracks on the map Android](@site/static/img/map/tracks_layer_android.png) ![Tracks on the map iOS](@site/static/img/map/tracks_layer_ios.png)